RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 Tokenization
 ~~~~~~~~~~~~

+For tokenization of English input, we recommend the :ref:`ConveRTTokenizer`.
-If your chosen language is whitespace-tokenized (words are separated by spaces), you
+You can process other whitespace-tokenized (words are separated by spaces) languages
-can use the :ref:`WhitespaceTokenizer`.
-If this is not the case you should use a different tokenizer.
+with the :ref:`WhitespaceTokenizer`.
+If your language is not whitespace-tokenized, you should use a different tokenizer.
 We support a number of different :ref:`tokenizers <tokenizers>`, or you can
 create your own :ref:`custom tokenizer <custom-nlu-components>`.